xunhongt/open-projects/Innohack 2022/Terraform/VRA-Terraform Integration/README.md

 The Terraform zip file will be downloaded from the URL and installed into the Pod that is spun up during the deployment.

+### **Building Terraform Runtime Container Image**

+For environments with no internet access, you will need to build a custom container image with the relevant Terraform Providers.

+Please follow the guide attached **[here](https://docs.vmware.com/en/vRealize-Automation/8.8/Using-and-Managing-Cloud-Assembly/GUID-FBA52A2A-F34F-4D1B-8247-DA1364C8DB16.html)**.

 ---
 ## **References**